CarlieHamilton/Carlie-Portfolio/README.md

 ![Colour Contrast](/docs/contrast1.png)

 I was reluctant to get rid of the bright pink colour because I felt like it tied the site together well, and was happy to discover it not only looked good with my dark navy colour as text, it also passed all but WCAG AAA rating for normal text.
+I made sure that my menus are bold and large (using my header font) so that it is OK for everyone to view.

 ![Colour Contrast](/docs/contrast6.png)
 ![Bad Menu](/docs/menu1.png)